-Many conflicts between countries, regions, and individuals occur because we have different belief systems and ideas of right and wrong.
+Many conflicts between countries, cultures, and individuals occur because we have different belief systems and ideas of right and wrong.
 Unlike animals though, how is it that human beings seem to have so many different beliefs and interpretations of the world?
-We have 100's of religions, we discriminate in unlimited ways, and we have so many perceptions of what is right and wrong.
+We have hundreds of religions, we discriminate in unlimited ways, and we have so many perceptions of what is right and wrong.
 Our diverse beliefs increase the probability of conflict between us and can make it more difficult for us to work together.
 Quite clearly human beings demonstrate more complex belief systems than animals as shown for example by our many religious beliefs.
 Let's now look at how the belief systems of human beings are different from animals.
 If we can better understand how we are different we may be able to reduce conflicts resulting from our diverse belief systems.

 The physical world is the world where we live in the moment with no thoughts of the future or the past.
 It is the world of matter and energy that you can reach out and touch.
 When I think of the physical world I imagine a creature like a bird in the moment, singing in the forest, or possibly a rabbit eating grass in a meadow.
 It is the world we feel when we dive into the ocean and are revived by the tingling sensation of cold water on our bodies.
 In that moment when we plunge into the water, if we had concerns in our mind of the past or future, they are erased for a moment of immediate sensation.
 It is the world of "now".